ernest-bruce/human-internet/free_humanity/free_humanity.md

   * **task·assistants:** software components that replace apps
   · this type of software interacts with users in the most convenient and efficient way, depending on the task, context, data, and the user’s current environment and situation (for example, sitting at a desk or talking with a patient)
-  · for example, a writing·assistant would help authors produce content annotated with context that makes is easy to query and navigate; such context may include keywords, subject matter, term definitions, and source material
+  · for example, a writing·assistant would help authors produce content annotated with context that makes it easy to query and navigate; such context may include keywords, subject matter, term definitions, and source material
-  · a browsing·assistant would help people navigate the **hyperweb** (linked content produced by people using the writing·assistant) using an interaction model that follows [Ted Nelson’s][Ted_Nelson] vision for reading and navigating interconnected documents
+  · a browsing·assistant would help people navigate the **hyperweb** (linked content produced by people using a writing·assistant) using an interaction model that follows [Ted Nelson’s][Ted_Nelson] vision for reading and navigating interconnected documents

   * **personal·identification·devices:** these are devices such as phones and tablets that, with special software, people can use to authenticate themselves to others, after presenting themselves to a notary·public that attests to the person’s identity
   · these devices contain a secure·enclave (also known as secure·element) to generate private·keys and perform encryption and decryption operations, and biometric capabilities, including fingerprint and facial recognition

   * **Peoples·Cloud:** distributed, private, and secure storage for personal data and content
   · this is where people’s personal·information is stored securely using the [**InterPlatetary File System** (IPFS)][IPFS]
-  · companies would be able to access the personal·information if the owners authorize them to do so
+  · companies would be able to access the personal·information of people who authorize them
   · the companies would pay Peoples·Foundation for access to Peoples·Cloud, which would offer access to personal·information as well as compute·services